johansaf/dotfiles/README.md

 - Start the application and rename the default profile to just `Default`
 - Run `goku` to regenerate the Karabiner-Elements config

+## neovim
+Might be a bit finicky to get going, uses [lazy.nvim](https://github.com/folke/lazy.nvim) as the package manager.

 ## ssh
 Keys go in the `keys/` directory, and the things we connect to go into the `private` and `work` files